All About Housesitting for Boomers & Travellers

 Here are some excellent resources for housesitting:

 Housesitmatch – a new platform for us, but I have been really impressed by the support and customer service aspect and they appear to be growing in leaps and bounds every day.
+They also have a FB page here.

 Trusted Housesitters a very popular site, quite likely the largest range of sits and sitters on the internet so a lot of competition. $99US per year.
 Recently THS has changed their system and there has been much grumbling about the expense of getting their police checks and required certifications in place.
 This is also a very popular site and it can be difficult to get sits from here without much experience.